2023 Turkey floods: Impact

-At least 18 people died in the floods; 16 in Şanlıurfa and two in Adıyaman.
+At least 21 people died in the floods; 17 in Şanlıurfa and four in Adıyaman.
 Among the dead included a one-year-old child.
-Several others were missing.
 A container home in Tut, where earthquake survivors were living, was swept away, killing two people, and four others were reported missing.
 In Şanlıurfa, five Syrian nationals were found dead inside a flooded basement apartment, while two other bodies were retrieved from a trapped van at an underpass.
 Additionally, four people were killed, and two firefighters were reported missing.

 The floods caused extensive damage, and several people were evacuated from a drenched campsite where earthquake survivors were sheltering in tents.
 In Şanlıurfa, the intensive care unit of the Eyyübiye Training and Research Hospital was flooded, forcing 25 patients to be evacuated.
 Floods affected traffic; an underpass in Haliliye District was flooded and trapped many people in vehicles.
 Nearly 2,000 homes and offices were damaged in the province.